sulthonzh/kubernetes-1/README.md

 ## What's in the repo?

-Currently config to run Micro on Kubernetes (Testing on Google Container Engine).
+- cmd/micro - a preinitialised version of the micro toolkit with the kubernetes registry
+ * go get github.com/micro/kubernetes/cmd/micro

-- Micro - API, Web UI and Sidecar (spins up GCE Load Balancers)
+- config/micro - API, Web UI and Sidecar (spins up GCE Load Balancers)
-- Services - Some example micro services
+- config/services - Some example micro services

 ## Getting Started